VaskarSaha/Software-Development-of-Ibdustrial-Kuka-Robot/readme.md

 # SDIR Programming Project

 This project is designed for the SDIR programming project using CoppeliaSim and Python.
 It communicates with CoppeliaSim through the ZMQ Remote API.
+## What I have done here?
+In this file, I developed inverse kinematics, forward kinematics, PTP and lin movement file.

 ## Prerequisites